ghostwond3r/no-more/README.md

     - set some environments variables
     - cleaning up

 ## Let's start.
-Open root terminal and write these command one by one;
+Open root terminal and follow these command one by one;

 cd /